skingan/purge_haplotigs_multiBAM/README.md

 OPTIONAL:
 -j      Flag contig as "j" (junk) if this percentage or greater of the contig is
             low/high coverage (default=80)
--s      Flag contig as "s" (suspected haplotig) if this percentage or more of the
+-s      Flag contig as "s" (suspected haplotig) if this percentage or less of the
-            contig is haploid level of coverage (default=80)
+            contig is diploid level of coverage (default=80)

 ```

 #### STEP 3

 Run the purging pipeline.
-This script will automatically run a number of steps to identify contig matches for 'suspect' contigs, perform mummer alignments, and will attempt to guess the assignment for 'suspect' contigs.
-It will rerun these steps a number of times in order to reach a convergence for reassigning haplotigs.
+This script will automatically run a blast search, perform mummer alignments etc. to assess which contigs to reassign and which to keep.

 ```
 #!text
-zz2_autoassign_contigs.pl  -s  coverage_stats.csv  -g  genome.fasta
+purge_haplotigs.pl  -genome genome.fasta  -coverage coverage_stats.csv

 REQUIRED:
--s      The coverage stats .csv file output from STEP 2 -g      The input assembly genome .fasta file (also needs the samtools index genome.fasta.fai file)
+-g / -genome        Genome assembly in fasta format.
+Needs to be indexed with samtools faidx.
+-c / -coverage      Contig by contig coverage stats csv file from the previous step.

 OPTIONAL:
--o      Output file name for the reassignment .tsv file.
-        DEFAULT = "suspect_contig_reassign.tsv"
--t      Threads to use for the blastn search and mummer alignments.
-        DEFAULT = 4
--p      Max number of passes to perform, DEFAULT = 3.
-More than one purging
+-t / -threads       Number of worker threads to use.
+DEFAULT = 4.
-        pass is usually needed due to multiple overlapping haplotigs and repeat contigs.
--c      Prefix for the curated assembly, DEFAULT = "curated"
+-o / -outprefix     Prefix for the curated assembly.
+DEFAULT = "curated".

--m      Maxmatch cutoff percentage.
-Used to determine if a contig is a
-        repetitive sequence.
-DEFAULT = 250
--a      Bestmatch cutoff percentage.
-Used to determine if a contig is a
-        haplotig.
-DEFAULT = 75
+-b / -best_match    Percent cutoff for identifying a contig as a haplotig.
+DEFAULT = 75.

--u      Produce dotplots for unknown contigs only.
-DEFAULT is to produce
-        dotplots for both assigned and unassigned.
+-m / -max_match     Percent cutoff for identifying repetitive contigs.
+DEFAULT = 250.

 ```

 ### ALL DONE!